TFDuesing/vagrant-novaclient/README.md

 Configuration
 -------------

-Copy or move your supernova file into your project directory (which is most likely this very directory), making sure to remove the dot from the front of the file name.
-This way, you can easily edit your supernova config file on your host computer.
+Copy or move your supernova file into your project directory (which is most likely this very directory), with or without the dot in front of the file name.
+Without the dot, it’s much easier to edit your supernova file in your host computer’s GUI.

 If you don’t have a supernova file yet, just create one in your project directory.